Update Date: 14/02/2025

 Use specifications on local file system

-If you just need to use specifications from your local file system, specify provider
+If you just need to use specifications from your local file system, specify filesystem

 -